-(This article was published on 20 December 2022 and updated on 30 January 2025)
+(This article was published on 20 December 2022 and updated on 12 December 2025)

 What's the issue?

 The measurement of financed and facilitated emissions is a complex and fast-moving area.
 These emissions represent key metrics for commercial banks, insurance companies and asset managers (together, ‘financial institutions’).
-Those metrics help users to understand what the financial institution is funding and therefore both its ability to influence global emissions and its exposure to transition risk.
+Those metrics help users to understand what the financial institution is funding, and therefore both its ability to influence global emissions and its exposure to transition risk.

 What are the requirements?

-The climate standard1 requires financed emissions disclosures for companies with commercial banking, insurance, or asset management activities.
+The climate standard1 requires financed emissions disclosures for companies with commercial banking, insurance or asset management activities.
 To avoid restricting the development of industry practice, the measurement requirements are high-level, and companies need to disclose the methodology used.

 The financed emissions disclosure requirements include the following.

-Reliefs are available, including a later effective date for all Scope 3 disclosures and permitting inclusion of value chain information with non-aligned reporting periods.
+Reliefs are available, including a later effective date for all Scope 3 disclosures and inclusion of value chain information with non-aligned reporting periods.

 What’s the impact?

 The requirement to report on financed emissions brings with it various complexities, including determining appropriate measurement methodologies and overcoming issues with incomplete, outdated or inaccurate data.
-Our benchmarking analysis showed that data challenges currently hinder the quantification of financed and facilitated emissions, and comparability across banks.
+Our benchmarking analysis showed that data challenges currently hinder the quantification of financed and facilitated emissions, and comparability, across banks.

 Financial institutions reporting these metrics will need a lot of data – it may take many years to gather relevant data and develop effective reporting, so they should make it a priority now.